Myths and Facts

 Myth 5: STDs Are Always Easily Treated

-STD testing is an essential part of maintaining sexual health.
-Don’t let myths about testing or STDs prevent you from seeking care.
-Getting tested is quick, easy, and one of the best ways to protect yourself and your partners.
+Don’t let myths or fear stop you from getting tested.
+It’s quick, confidential, and one of the best ways to protect yourself and your partners.

 Dr. Michael Thompson